 The home screen should be pretty straightforward, but a couple of things:

-- Home Row: I run the bleeding edge Exeq app, alongside the bleeding edge Exeq for Merchants app (not yet publicly available).
-Astro is next.
-It’s good…but slow.
-And the reply all bug is awful.
+- Home Row: Google Calendar app.
+Outlook for email.
 Things is my life.
 Holds my to-dos, along with things like a grocery list, a list of splurge items, and travel spots.

 - Hobonichi Techo Planner